if you look at your tax documents, you may notice it contains all sorts of useful information. about you.

-Throughout the year, and during tax season in particular, you probably end up with a lot of sensitive paperwork.
+Throughout the year, and during tax season, in particular, you probably end up with a lot of sensitive paperwork.
 Make sure that it is shredded properly.
-As disgusting as it sounds, people may be willing to dig through trash for it.
+As disgusting as it sounds, people may be willing to dig through the trash for it.

 You’ve probably gotten “preapproved” offers for a credit card that you don’t want.
 Criminals, on the other hand, would love a card in your name.
 These companies offer an opt-out option.
 Take them up on it.

 Taking these steps can dramatically decrease your risk of being a victim of identity theft and tax fraud.
 However, if you try to file your taxes and the application is rejected, it may mean that the cybercriminals did so first.
 If this is the case, act immediately and:

 call the IRS Identity Protection Specialized Unit (IPSU) at 1-800-908-4490 to report it.

 You can also File an ID theft affidavit: You can document the identity theft by submitting a police report and the IRS ID Theft Affidavit (Form 14039).